mahaliahr/research-notes/src/site/notes/published/research process as play.md

 dg-publish: true
 permalink: /published/research-process-as-play/
 noteIcon: ''
-title: >-
-  I am also interested in the **process** of doing this in a speculative (and playful way) —> this could become pedagogically informative
 visibility: public
 description: >-
   I am also interested in the **process** of doing this in a speculative (and